-Our contribution in this paper is to provide an agile method for EA that utilizes an integrated set of concepts derived from SOA and complex event processing that could easily be used as a standalone EA method or be integrated into larger EA frameworks.
+Our contribution in this paper is to provide an agile method for Enterprise Architecture that utilizes an integrated set of concepts derived from SOA and complex event processing that could easily be used as a standalone EA method or be integrated into larger EA frameworks.
 The underpinning concepts are well-formed with precise semantics that supports simulation of EA requirements.
-Of particular note, is that one of the key requirements facing enterprise architects, namely how to understand the mapping and therefore the solution space from an As-Is to a To-Be architecture and how it is achieved through equivalence modeling.
+Of particular note, is that one of the key requirements facing enterprise architects, namely how to understand the mapping and therefore the solution space from an as is to a to be architecture is achieved through equivalence modeling.
 Our method is validated through the use of a case study that is based on genuine requirements facing IT directors in all UK higher education institutions in 2012.

 Our intention is that readers understand the method and its application easily so we have chosen to integrate the method and illustrations of its use by drawing upon the case study.
 Thus the paper is structured as follows.
-The section named LEAP for Event Driven EA introduces the proposed method for constructing an EA requirements (To-Be) and a physical EA (As-Is) and to compare the two using simulation.
-The section named Case Study presents the case study.
-The section named Applying LEAP then follows the method by applying it to the case study.
+Section II introduced the case study and presents the method firstly in overview form.
+Section II then continues to describe an experiment of the usage of aspects of the method in detail with illustrations of models derived from the case study.
+Section III provides a discussion of this experiment and Section IV concludes with an indication of future work.